dock108/bet-grades-dashboard/README.md

 ## Grading System

-Bets are graded on a bell curve distribution based on Bayesian confidence scores from the last 10,000 bets:
+Bets are graded on a scale from A (best) to F (worst):
-- A: Top 2.5% (Exceptional Value)
+- A: Exceptional Value
-- B: Next 13.5% (Strong Value)
+- B: Strong Value
-- C: Middle 68% (Fair Value)
+- C: Fair Value
-- D: Next 13.5% (Weak Value)
+- D: Weak Value
-- F: Bottom 2.5% (Poor Value)
+- F: Poor Value

 The grading system incorporates:
 1. Current Expected Value (55% weight)